 In addition to setting the school record for victories in a single season, the 2005 Wolf Pack squad turned in the program's best WAC record, tying for second in the league standings with a 4-2-1 mark and earning a berth in the postseason WAC Tournament for the first time in school history.

 In 2006, Patraw led Nevada to its first conference championship, its first NCAA tournament appearance, and a program best record (13-5-4).

-Patraw is the most successful soccer coach in Nevada history, and the only coach to lead the Wolf Pack to a winning season.
+Patraw is the only coach in program history to lead the Nevada Wolf Pack to a winning season.